automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Edmontosaurus.md

 # Edmontosaurus
-## Description: This large, duck-billed herbivore was a contemporary of T. Rex.
+## This large, duck-billed herbivore was a contemporary of T. Rex.